A shrug, a sigh - Thailand's Thaksin supporters unsurprised by coup

 He won a landslide election in 2001 and again in 2005, but was dogged by accusations of corruption and nepotism and was even accused of being disrespectful to the monarchy.

-He denied that, but fell out with the Bangkok-based elite and lost favor with middle-class voters who accused him of using his wealth, and taxpayers' money, to buy elections.
+He denied that, but fell out with the Bangkok-based elite and lost favour with middle-class voters who accused him of using his wealth, and taxpayers' money, to buy elections.

 He was ousted in a coup in 2006 but his party won the next election, only for two pro-Thaksin prime ministers to be thrown out of power after legal challenges.